cs3110/textbook/_sources/cover.md

 For the most recent version of this work, see the most recent [CS 3110 course website](https://www.cs.cornell.edu/courses/cs3110).

+Solutions to the exercises at the end of each chapter are available.
+Cornell students will have access to them as part of the course.
+Instructors at other institutions are welcome to contact Michael Clarkson for access.

 <!-- The link in the next paragraph apparently needs to be in a raw block.
 Otherwise, Sphinx notices that the target doesn't actually exist at build time, and issues an error about a bad cross-reference.-->